Tours Cathedral: Transepts and chevet

-The sides of the cathedral are reinforced with massive flying buttresses, capped with spires to give them additional weight.
-The chevet of the cathedral, at the east end, is very unusual along Gothic cathedrals in not having any other structures attached to it.

-The north transept of the cathedral is unusual in that it has two additional buttresses to support the north front, with its rose window.
-The rose window also has an unusual bar attached to its face to give it additional strength.
+The sides of the cathedral are reinforced with massive flying buttresses, capped with spires to add additional weight for stabilization.
+The chevet of the cathedral, at the east end, unique among European Gothic cathedrals in not having any other structures attached to it.
+The north transept of the cathedral is also unusual in that it has two additional buttresses to support the north front.